Iraq Solidarity Campaign

+History

 The campaign has its origins in the early 2000s, especially following the 2003 Iraq War.
 With the war resulting in mass destruction, displacement, and loss of human life, global activists and organizations started mobilizing to offer relief, raise awareness, and call for governments participating in the war to be held accountable.
 Iraq Solidarity Campaign emerged from this need to give voice to the Iraqi people and to call for a peaceful solution to crises.